The Genuine Sieve of Eratosthenes

 You certainly made the case as to why this discussion is on topic. (not that I ever really disagreed.)
 But as "algorithms" are "off topic," somebody needed to say it.
 Further meta-discussion should be relegated to the Meta LTU Thread

-And, Yorick is absolutely right that most of the interesting imperative algorithms involve mutable arrays.
+And, Mattias is absolutely right that most of the interesting imperative algorithms involve mutable arrays.
 In fact, my sieve, though not incremental, performs a significant, but not unreasonable constant-factor better than Melissa O'Neill's for this exact reason.
 In the process of tearing down our biases toward linked lists, she also ironically confirmed it.

 Now, for a bit of speculation, I've never really found a completely satisfactory approach for expressing graph algorithms in a purely functional way.
 The advantage of FP is relatively much greater for trees.